Dishwashing Brush - Long Handle

 Longevity: Each brush head can be used for 1-3 months or longer.
 Make sure to not submerge or soak the wooden parts in water.
 Hang to dry or place in a dry spot after using it.

 If you find your brush head is not staying dry, dip the bristles in vinegar occasionally to help kill bacteria.
-The wood and bamboo are naturally antibacterial but the vinegar will help too.

 Continue using this brush until the bristles no longer work or the brush head falls apart, then compost or bury in garden or dispose in a green waste bin.
 Stop using the brush and replace it if you see any mold growth.